Vegetative propagation or asexual propagation is the method of reproducing plants with the use of organs other than the seed and spore. In

 new plants.
 Hence the word “asexual”, which means “without sex” or “not

-The word 'vegetative' in vegetative propagation refers to plant organs with the exception of the reproductive parts.
+The word 'vegetative' refers to plant organs with the exception of the reproductive parts.
 The parts of a mature plant body, as in angiosperms, are classified into two collective groupings: vegetative and reproductive.
 The vegetative parts consist of the roots, stem (trunk, branches, twigs) and leaves, while the reproductive parts consist of the flower, fruit and seed.

-This method of plant propagation allows the production of clones or plants which are considered “duplicates” of the parent plants genotypically, and desirably also phenotypically.
+Vegetative propagation allows the production of clones or plants which are considered “duplicates” of the parent plants genotypically, and desirably also phenotypically.
 It is also convenient where a plant does not produce seeds, the seeds are sterile, or whenever seeds are not available.
 Through marcotting, budding and grafting, new plants can be produced which are readily mature or with shortened maturity.

 Natural vs Artificial Methods of Vegetative Propagation